elproffesore/textarium/README.md

 [](txt/#bush&annotations=mountain_of_research(726,226,255,252,65);!0_scaffolding(730,759,255,251,0);skip_trail(726,521,255,251,0))
-Textarium was created by <a href="https://philippproff.eu">Philipp Proff</a> and <a href="https://mariandoerk.de">Marian Dörk</a>.
-It opens a space for linking text fragments, making interpretive gestures visible, and following threads of meaning across paragraphs.
+Textarium is a prototypical annotation interface designed to open a space for linking text fragments, making interpretive gestures visible, and following threads of meaning.

 Learn more about it:

 - <a href="https://arxiv.org/abs/2509.13191">Research paper</a> to be presented at VIS4DH during IEEE VIS 2025
 - <a href="https://github.com/elproffesore/textarium">Source code</a> of this story

+*Textarium was created by <a href="https://philippproff.eu">Philipp Proff</a> and <a href="https://mariandoerk.de">Marian Dörk</a>.*